byoso/flask_for_desktop/README.md

 # Flask for desktop

 _Build a desktop application with flask._
-_All you need is to add the provided file, and Silly gui in your dependencies_
+_All you need is to add the provided file, and Flask for desktop in your dependencies_

 ## How it works in a few words

-Basicaly, when the app is launched, silly-gui runs the flask server alongside a desktop window and/or the main browser of the user's system.
+Basicaly, when the app is launched, Flask for desktop runs the flask server alongside a desktop window and/or the main browser of the user's system.

 The user's experience is similar with an 'electron' application, but there, it is python inside instead of JS.